 For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

-That is not necessarily a problem in the beginning.
+That isn't necessarily a problem in the beginning.

-In the early stages, informal systems often feel normal.
+In the early stages, ways you've been running things often feel normal.
 The team is small.
 Everyone is close to the work.
 The owner knows the answers.
 People can ask questions in real time and keep things moving.

 But growth changes the math.